rahul120896/Meme-Analysis/README.md

   Scraper.ipynb - This file will help you to extract the image links from a website.

-  Renaming_files.ipynb- This file will rename th files in the folder (ex-1-1000).
+  Renaming_files.ipynb- This file will rename the files in the folder (ex-1-1000).

+  OCR.ipynb - This file will extract text from the images.

 # Note:
   All the files in this folder contains ipynb files.
 So, Use Google Colab or Jupyter Notebook.